musicace17/VBA-Challenge/README.md

 Within a 'huddle' with Lindsey Jessurun (mentioned in the README of my first module assesment too), I got help with what command will run my script across all worksheets in the excel workbook.

-Had help from Google and ChatGPT searches in finding each worksheets respective last row with input, the code provided was:
+Had help from Google and ChatGPT searches in finding each worksheets respective last row (with input), the code provided was:
   LastRow = Cells(Rows.Count, 1).End(xlUp).Row
 This led me to research what the Rows.Count and End(xlUp) commands were as I did not recall them from classes.